memtt/malt/README.md

 Experimental maqao mode
 -----------------------

-MATT can also use binary instrumentation with MAQAO (http://maqao.org/).
+MALT can also use binary instrumentation with MAQAO (http://maqao.org/).

 Please check usage into src/maqao directory.